Overview on Suboxone

 Like many other medications, suboxone can cause side effects to occur in some people that take it.
 Most subside within a few days of taking the medication and are not life-threatening.
 The most known side effects are:

 Uses for Suboxone

-Typically, suboxone is used to treat patients who are addicted to opioids, and it works by helping to reduce the withdrawal symptoms that occur upon quitting.
-Often, you continue to take the medication after detox is complete to control cravings and symptoms of withdrawal during assisted treatment and recovery for your addiction.
+Typically, suboxone is used to treat patients who suffer from opioid use disorder, and it works by helping to reduce opioid withdrawal symptoms that occur upon quitting.
+Often, you continue to take the medication after detox is complete to control cravings and withdrawal symptoms during assisted treatment and recovery for your addiction.

-When Suboxone is used properly, you will not experience any withdrawals, cravings and will feel “normal” despite going through detox from a drug addiction.
-Under the guidance of your physician or doctor, you will move onto the maintenance phase of treatment after you are done with the withdrawal symptoms.
+When Suboxone is used properly, you will not experience any withdrawals, or cravings and will feel “normal” despite going through detox from drug addiction.
+Under the guidance of your physician or doctor, you will move on to the maintenance phase of treatment after you are done with the withdrawal symptoms.
 Your doctor can begin to reduce your dosage and taper you off the medication until it is no longer needed.

 Understanding Buprenorphine and Naloxone

 The combination of buprenorphine and naloxone creates the medication suboxone.
 Together, they work to reduce the withdrawals and cravings that occur with opioid addiction.
 Buprenorphine is an opioid that is extremely potent and stronger than morphine.
 Because it’s a partial opioid antagonist and prevents other opioids from binding to other receptors in the brain, it doesn’t affect the brain in a significant way.
 This allows you to be able to slowly wean yourself off the opioid and reduce the occurrence of severe withdrawals.